 Popflex is the ecommerce branch of the Blogilates brand.
 They offer a free workout calendar as a lead magnet that draws their target audience into their entire ecosystem.
 Four things make this one of the best ecommerce lead magnets I’ve seen:

 Fitness brand Fab offers yoga lessons right at the top of their homepage as well as in the bar that runs along the top of the site.
 It’s perfectly aligned with something their target audience would want and has higher perceived value than a text version of the lesson, making it one of the best lead magnets for ecommerce they could use.
+They’ve clearly mastered the fundamentals of getting people to sign up for lead magnets.

 As you can see, there are a huge variety of lead magnet ideas for ecommerce.
 While we here at Magnnetic specialize in professional lead magnet design for the PDF format, we’ve seen lead magnets across every medium.
 You are only limited by your imagination.